kinxyo/RecomSys/README.md

-# Movie Recommendation System
+# CinemaScope

 ## About
 Have you ever grown tired of conventional films and just wished to discover something fresh yet similar to your preferences?
-We provide a machine learning solution for it.<br>
+Well, this is a _machine learning_ solution for it.<br>
-This Streamlit webapp is developed to personalize movie recommendations, catering to unique user preferences.<br>
+This webapp is developed to personalize movie recommendations, catering to unique user preferences.<br>
 All you have to do is, simply choose a movie that you enjoy and we will immediately suggest a collection of films that suit your taste.
 <br>
 <br>